Estimating Racial Disparities in Emergency General Surgery: Regularized linear estimators for adjustment

-An additional advantage of this approach, especially relative to matching approaches, is its computational efficiency.
-Optimization problem \eqref{eq:opt_prob} is a Quadratic Program (QP) and for $\lambda > 0$ it is strongly convex.
+Finally, we can view this optimization problem as a continuous relaxation of matching patients of different races, with an exact match on hospitals and a fine balance constraint marginally on each covariate \citep{Yiu2018}.
+This further highlights the approach's computational efficiency, especially relative to matching.
+In particular, optimization problem \eqref{eq:opt_prob} is a Quadratic Program (QP) that is strongly convex for $\lambda > 0$.
 Traditionally, QPs have been solved with interior point methods, but recent first-order methods using the Alternating Direction Method of Multipliers \citep[ADMM;][]{Boyd2010} have been particularly successful at efficiently solving large QPs.
 In particular, \citet{osqp} develop OSQP, an efficient ADMM procedure for QPs.
-The OSQP procedure is particularly efficient in our setting because the within-hospital difference measures induce sparsity that OSQP takes advantage of via efficient sparse numerical linear algebra libraries \citep[see][for extensive numerical results showing efficiency in big data problems]{kim2022_small_weights}.
-Compared with matching approaches that solve mixed integer programs, this convex formulation allows us to quickly find the linear combination weights even with the large data sizes.
-In our applied analysis, we compare the computational performance of matching versus this QP approach to balancing weights.
+The OSQP procedure is particularly efficient in our setting because the within-hospital difference measures induce sparsity that OSQP can leverage via efficient sparse numerical linear algebra libraries \citep[see][for extensive numerical results showing efficiency in big data problems]{kim2022_small_weights}.
+Compared with matching approaches that solve mixed integer programs, this convex formulation allows us to quickly find the linear combination weights even with the large administrative data sets often found in health-services research.
+In our analysis in Section~\ref{sec:results}, we compare the computational performance of matching versus this QP approach to balancing weights.